1000ship/whoSolvedBOJ/README.md

 ## Result like this...

 - This project permit you can check your student's BOJ homework.
-- Like lower image, 'result.csv' will be print.
+- Like lower image, 'result.csv' will be printed.

 <img src="_readme/result.png" style="zoom:50%;" />